 But my Japs proved to be most uncharacteristic.
 Frank was ready to defend against the famous Banzai charge but it never happened.
 My Japs stayed sulking in the jungle.
 When a unit would get whittled down to one soldier or tank it would retreat out of harm’s way.
 Instead it relied on artillery barrages.
 Started with an off-shore barrage which took out a marine gun unit (1 VP).
 Then my on-board artillery took out the remaining two marine guns and a marine unit (3VP).
 Finally four of my Jap units swarmed onto a single underpowered Marine unit and finished it off (1VP).
 That was it, the Japs won 5-0, a glorious day for the Emperor, largely because of uncharacteristic Japanese caution, cowardice and artillery.

-large numbers of US infantry have taken casualties - whilst large numbers
+Japan wins again!
+All of the American artillery is destroyed and large numbers of US infantry have taken casualties - whilst large numbers of Japanese remain! |

 I thoroughly enjoyed playing against and with the Japanese - they proved to be an effective fighting force through shear weight of numbers, able to take large numbers of casualties and still take Wake Island.
 The US Marines also proved to be an effective fighting force, especially with it's extra unit bonus, but I think the Japanese, even with it's weak tanks (although they roll the same number of dice as a Sherman, Panzer IV, Panther, T-34 or Crusader tanks), have the edge.